TOAST-DOCS/Contact-Center/en/online-contact-guide-help-center.md

 After filling in all the contents, click **② Save Draft** to register as draft document, or **③ Register** to register as distribute document.

 ## Notice
-If you have enabled **Notice** among the help center configuration items, (Can enable at [Service Management → Help Center → Default Settings]( https://docs.toast.com/en/Contact%20Center/en/online-contact-guide-service-management/#default-settings_1)), Notice menu allows you to manage notice documents.
+If you have enabled **Notice** among the help center configuration items, (Can enable at [Service Management → Help Center → Default Settings] menu), Notice menu allows you to manage notice documents.

 ### Manage Heading
 ![](http://static.toastoven.net/prod_contact_center/3.2-(1)_1_en.png)